Verdeja: Self-propelled howitzer

-Major changes to the original Verdeja 1 included removing the turret and replacing it with a gun shield with 10 millimetre thick steel armor.
+Major changes to the original Verdeja 1 included removing the turret and replacing it with a gun shield with steel armor 10 mm thick.
 This meant that much of the chassis' roof and rear wall was eliminated.
 The howitzer was designed as a monoblock steel tube, using a double-baffle muzzle brake, with twelve twists completing a full turn every forty calibers.
 As mounted, the howitzer could fire between 0.5° and 25°, and move 4.5° either left or right.
 The crew could stow eight rounds of ammunition in a ready-round stowage area near the walls of the gun shield on each side of the breech, allowing easy access to projectiles.
 Otherwise, the vehicle could store another 24 rounds in an auxiliary carriage.
 The carriage was based on the axles and wheels of a PaK 36 anti-tank gun.
 A unique feature of this prototype was a mechanical brake built into the idler-wheel to the rear of the chassis, guaranteeing the vehicle's stability when firing and avoiding damage to the transmission.